metacoin/flo-python-sdk/README.md

 Requires an environment variable setup file.
 Example is in .env\_example

 ## Install
-Copy files into your project, include and run.
+Copy files into your project, include, and run.

 The directory structure should look like this: